pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 ## IDAaaS

 IDAaaS is the cloud computing service "ISIS Data Analysis as a Service" provided by Scientific Computing for ISIS users.
 It is accessed from https://isis.analysis.stfc.ac.uk/, from where you can login to the service.
-It also gives instructions for new users; similar instructions are also available in the registration part of the dialog on the login page.
+This also gives instructions for new users; similar instructions are also available in the registration part of the dialog on the login page.
 Detailed use of IDAaaS and Matlab on IDAaaS is outside the scope of this document.

 #### Contact